 As shown in the screenshots below, you access the case study library by clicking on the “View Library” button (1) in upper right corner of screen as shown below.
 In the library you can see a list of supply chain case studies (2) and click the “Import” button to load a selected case study into your account.
 Then click “My Account” button (3) to go back to your account.
 In you account screen click the “Edit” button associated with the supply chain you want to work on.

-In every case study the ultimate goal is to get the supply chain to run for 15 – 30 days, and then get it to run for that same period of time at the lowest operating cost and lowest on-hand inventory levels across the supply chain.
+In every case study the goal is first to get the supply chain to run for 15 – 30 days, and then get it to run for that same period of time at the lowest operating cost and lowest on-hand inventory levels across the supply chain.
 As you figure out how to do this, you will gain an intuitive sense for how supply chains work, and develop your analytical skills for exploring different options.

 Now you make decisions about how to fix these problems.
+And you run simulations to see how well your decisions work.

 Depending on the changes you make, your supply chain simulation will run for additional days and other problems will arise.
 Keep improving your supply chain model until you get the simulation to run for 30 days.
 Then refine your supply chain model to make it run for 30 days using less inventory and with lower transportation and operating costs – that is the challenge in SCM Globe and in real-world supply chains as well.